wehmoen/crit-testnet/README.md

 Please join our Discord if you have questions: Using this [link](https://discord.gg/yAbkmfc8Ry) will give you access to our exclusive channel for Crit Marketplace Bot.

 Paul Serdan(Ghost※#8342)

-### License

-All intellectual property is assigned to QU3ST and should remain confidential